 Summary – Be innovative and start thinking outside the box

-While there is sound rationale for the demand of limiting foreign manpower in Singapore, the measures implemented by the government have unintentionally resulted in a tight labour crunch for certain industries especially the F&B sector.
+While there is a sound rationale for the demand of limiting foreign manpower in Singapore, the measures implemented by the government have unintentionally resulted in a tight labor crunch for certain industries especially the F&B sector.
 But the city-state still retains its cosmopolitan character with nearly 40 percent expatriate population, which has taste-buds for some of the world’s most diverse cuisines.
 Thus, incorporating a Singapore F&B company or subsidiary, and dealing with the labour shortage by implementing the above-mentioned measures remains a lucrative business option.

 Read More » Higher Standards for the Labour Market

 Incorporate an F&B company in Singapore quickly and easily